vorburger/LearningLinux/docs/archlinux.md

 This works, but is currently slow (sleeps 60s) due to [this bug](https://gitlab.archlinux.org/archlinux/arch-boxes/-/issues/153), see [this post](https://github.com/vorburger/vorburger.ch-Notes/blob/develop/linux/systemd-analyze.md):

-    ./arch-create-vm ~/VM-Disks/arch1
+    ./arch-create-vm BUILD/arch-create-vm1.img

-_TODO Fix why this boots from sda3?!
+_TODO Fix why does this fail, booting from sda3?!
 Switch from BIOS to UEFI?
-Use [booster](https://wiki.archlinux.org/title/Booster)?
-Then:
+Use [booster](https://wiki.archlinux.org/title/Booster)?_ Then:

-    ./start ~/VM-Disks/arch1
+    ./start BUILD/arch-create-vm1.img
     bin/ssh-2222

 _TODO Dogfood this project by creating my own more lightweight faster VM!_